 His pitch reminded me that I had stopped by the bank on my way.
-The suggested donation for the Intro Class was twenty dollars.
+The suggested donation for the Intro Meditation Class was twenty dollars.
 I had gotten another twenty just to last me the week.
-In the tea session afterward, I had met some new folks and talked to several regulars.
-And I had forgotten to leave my twenty bucks while I was there.
+In the tea session afterward, I had met some new folks, to several regulars, and I had forgotten to leave my twenty bucks while I was there.
 Meanwhile, I was not really listening to Spike Lee's pitch.
-And I didn't need to listen really.
+I didn't really need to listen.

 Coming back to the scene on the sidewalk, I heard him repeat the question "Do you believe in God?"
 I'd love to give everyone the benefit of the doubt but spiritual talk suffuses the pitch of most panhandlers.
 That's all fine, but it seems like some sort of political, or at least ecumenical pandering.

 "Used to be, you could arrive in a new town and be to work in a few days," he continued.
-He'd seen my mark.
+He'd seen my sucker mark.
 He knew that I was good for it.
-I had made eye contact with him, and even listened to most of his story.
+I had made eye contact with him, and even listened to most of his story without walking away.
 His pitch went into full swing.
 I just smiled.

-Fiddling with my wallet and not showing too much, I pulled out a twenty.
+Fiddling with my wallet and not showing too much, I pulled out the twenty that was meant for the temple's collection basket.
 "Here, man.
 Good luck."

 "Sweet Jesus, bless you.
 Thank you," he blurted.
 And as if he couldn't resist, "You believe in God.
 Don't you?"

 "That really doesn't matter.
 Does it?"
-I asked and turned to head back to the Zen Center.
+I asked as I turned to head off toward my truck.

-There was a plaintive edge to his voice when he called after me, "You do believe in God, don't you?"
+There was a plaintive edge to his voice when he called after me as I left, "You do believe in God, don't you?"
 Maybe his story was mostly true.
 I don't have to worry about it.